tiernano/www.tiernanotoole.ie/_posts/2015-06-23-Network-and-HomeLab-vnext-part2.markdown

 Also, changed from last time round is machine count.
 Originally i was saying 3-4 machines... now i am thinking 6-7...
 5-6 of them should be Hyper-V boxes and the last one would be a Media Box.

 I also think the Synology or SAN requirement is out...
-Hyper-V can be setup to do replication between hosts, and with a 4Gb link to the LAN, i think i should be ok.
+Hyper-V can be setup to do replication between hosts, and with a 4Gb link to the LAN, i think i should be OK.
 Also, if i have the media box separate, i should be ok there too.
-I will detail the media centre in a later post.
+I will detail the media center in a later post.

 So, any suggestions or thoughts on what should and shouldn't be looked at?